WaywardFlame/The-Steel-Hearted/README.md

 This is essentially the source code for "The Steel Hearted".
-This is also accessible by downloading the game from the itch.io link.
+The game is also accessible from the itch.io link.

 The Steel Hearted is a turn-based mech game.
 Players can explore a select few star systems, and fight enemies in order to eventually upgrade their mech for greater combat prowess.
 Mechs come with 'support cores', tools that alter a mech's move set, and which allow for more varied combat.